joegoldbeck/mongoose-encryption/README.md

 ### Basic

-By default, all fields are encrypted except for `_id` and other fields with indexes
+By default, all fields are encrypted except for `_id`, `__v`, and fields with indexes

 ```
 var mongoose = require('mongoose');
 var encrypt = require('mongoose-encryption');

 var userSchema = new mongoose.Schema({
-	field1: String,
+	name: String,
-	field2: Number
+	age: Number
 	// whatever else
 });

-// Add any other plugins or middleware here
-// For example, pre 'save' middleware for hashing passwords
+// Add any other plugins or middleware here.
+For example, middleware for hashing passwords

 var encryptionKey = process.env.SOME_32BYTE_BASE64_STRING;

 userSchema.plugin(encrypt, { key: encryptionKey });
-// This adds a _ct field to the schema, as well as pre 'init' and pre 'save' middleware, and encrypt and decrypt instance methods
+// This adds a _ct field to the schema, as well as pre 'init' and pre 'save' middleware,
+// and encrypt and decrypt instance methods

 User = mongoose.model('User', userSchema);
 ```

 And you're all set.
-You should be able to `create`, `find`, and `save` documents as normal, but you should not use the `lean` option on a `find` if you want the document to be decrypted. `findOne`, `findById`, etc... should also all work as normal. `update` will work fine on unencrypted fields, but will not work correctly if encrypted fields are involved.
+You should be able to `create`, `find`, `save`, and make `New` documents as normal, but you should not use the `lean` option on a `find` if you want the document to be decrypted. `findOne`, `findById`, etc... should also all work as normal. `update` will work fine on unencrypted fields, but will not work correctly if encrypted fields are involved.

 ### Exclude Certain Fields from Encryption

-To exclude additional fields (other than _id and indexed fields), you can pass the `exclude` option
+To exclude additional fields (other than _id and indexed fields), pass the `exclude` option

 ```
+// exclude age from encryption, still encrypt name. _id will also remain unencrypted
-userSchema.plugin(encrypt, { key: encryptionKey, exclude: ['field2'] });
+userSchema.plugin(encrypt, { key: encryptionKey, exclude: ['age'] });
 ```

 ### Encrypt Only Certain Fields

 You can also specify exactly which fields to encrypt with the `fields` option.
-This overrides the defaults and all other settings.
+This overrides the defaults and all other options.

 ```
+// encrypt age regardless of any other options. name and _id will be left unencrypted
-userSchema.plugin(encrypt, { key: encryptionKey, fields: ['field1', 'field2'] });
+userSchema.plugin(encrypt, { key: encryptionKey, fields: ['age'] });
 ```

 ### Instance Methods

 You can also encrypt and decrypt documents at will (as long as the model includes the plugin).

 ```
-joe = new User ({field1: 'something', field2: 42});
+joe = new User ({ name: 'Joe', age: 42 });
 joe.encrypt(function(err){
 	if (err) return handleError(err);
-	console.log(joe.field1); // undefined
+	console.log(joe.name); // undefined
-	console.log(joe.field2); // undefined
+	console.log(joe.age); // undefined
 	console.log(joe._ct); // <Buffer 4a 89 9e df 60 ...

 	joe.decrypt(function(err){
 		if (err) return handleError(err);
-		console.log(joe.field1); // something
+		console.log(joe.name); // Joe
-		console.log(joe.field2); // 42
+		console.log(joe.age); // 42
 		console.log(joe._ct); // undefined
 	});
 });
 ```

-## Pros & Cons vs Encrypting Fields Individually
+## Pros & Cons of Encrypting Multiple Fields at Once

 Advantages:
+- All Mongoose data types supported via a single code path
-- Faster encryption/decryption
+- Faster encryption/decryption when working with the entire document
 - Smaller encrypted documents
-- Supports all Mongoose data types with a single code path

 Disadvantages:
 - Cannot select individual encrypted fields in a query nor unset or rename encrypted fields via an update operation
+- Potentially slower in cases where you only want to decrypt a subset of the document

 ## Security Notes